kammitama5/kammitama5.github.io/_posts/2018-11-24-Saturday-November-24th.md

 - I found [Chris Done's post on Data.Typeable](https://chrisdone.com/posts/data-typeable), which was pretty fascinating, and GHC's [implementation of static pointers](https://ghc.haskell.org/trac/ghc/wiki/StaticPointers), as well as Jose's [post on Poly-Kinded Typeable](http://hauptwerk.blogspot.com/2012/11/coming-soon-in-ghc-head-poly-kinded.html)
-- I downloaded and read a few papers, included Jose's Thesis, found Mitchell's [collection of papers](https://mitchellwrosen.github.io/haskell-papers/) and a couple others from Microsoft Research on Deriving via.
+- I downloaded and read a few papers, including Jose's Thesis, found Mitchell's [collection of papers](https://mitchellwrosen.github.io/haskell-papers/) and a couple others from Microsoft Research on Deriving via.
 All of that...from one silly n00b question.

 ## Anyways, I guess it's back to work for me